WhatDoIEvenNameThis/WhatDoIEvenNameThis/README.md

 - I'm homeschooled .

-- I love to read and am trying to be a writer one day .

 ,

 (Idk what else to put but thx for taking your time to read this if you did :D)